EN

 2. Explore your funding options

 For help with startup costs and gaining quick access to working capital, you should consider different options for local, state, and federal small business loans and grants.
-The Economic Development Partnership of North Carolina (EDPNC) website lists resources for state-specific funding options.
+The Economic Development Partnership of North Carolina (EDPNC) website lists for state-specific funding options.
 Types of financing worth considering include:

-• Lending programs with the North Carolina Rural Center.
+• Lending programs with the .

 • Funding programs sponsored by the Small Business Administration (SBA), which also provides counseling, certifications, and disaster relief for emerging companies.
 The SBA has offices in Charlotte, Asheville, Raleigh, and Wilmington.
-Learn more about the SBA's North Carolina-focused funding programs on their website
+Learn more about the SBA's North Carolina-focused funding programs

 Keep in mind that some grants and small business loans are tailored to specific types of businesses in specific regions.
-For instance, the North Carolina Small Business and Technology Development Center provides funds for tech businesses in the state's Piedmont Triad Region (which includes Greensboro and Winston-Salem).
+For instance, the North Carolina Small Business and Technology Development Center for tech businesses in the state's Piedmont Triad Region (which includes Greensboro and Winston-Salem).

 You can also seek out different types of small business loans from traditional banks and online lenders.
-But if you aren't solvent yet and don't meet the eligibility criteria for a bank loan, you can also consider zero-debt financing options like angel investments, bootstrapping, and crowdfunding
+But if you aren't solvent yet and don't meet the eligibility criteria for a bank loan, you can also consider zero-debt financing options like angel investments, bootstrapping, and

 3. Decide on your business structure